NikaGakhokidze/Nika-s-Website/README.md

 # Nika-s-Website
-Responsive Website with HTML , CSS and onnly 6 lines of JS.
+Responsive Website with HTML , CSS and only 6 lines of JS.